yusuke-dna/cadnano-tools/README.md

 12. Optionally, some edge staples extended at step 4 could be trimmed to minimum length limit. (this would be included in script in future update.)

 ### Known issues
-- Inserts and skips are not counted for now.
+- Inserts and skips (for curvature and twist) are not counted for now.
 - The script recognises crossover only when the base positions of two ends are kept same (e.g. 1[118] to 10[118]).
+- Short limit `min` only consider hybridisation (bp) length while long limit `max` includes ssDNA length, resulted in unexpected behaviour when ssDNA is too long.
+- Distance `distance` does not care scaffold crossover for now.

 ## Simple Multiplier